 Relations between Egypt and Mesopotamia

-Barbary sheep and three dogs on C-Ware elliptica bowl, Gebelein (?), Naqada IA-IIB period
+Barbary sheep and three dogs between two rocky hills on C-Ware elliptica bowl, Gebelein (?), Naqada IA-IIB period

 Cylinder seal impression with goat, sheep and temple, Khafajeh, 3350-2900 BC